nannantest/test/singleton-service-script.md

 This script is used to check running status of singleton-xxx.jar by default, also can check the running status of any xxx.jar by given parameter.
 And it will restart the app when something wrong in running.

 **Prepare:**
-Make sure that Singleton Service build (name like *singleton-xxx.jar*) or any xxx.jar file you want to check,  and *singletoncheck.sh* to same directory.
+Make sure that Singleton Service build (name like *singleton-xxx.jar*) or any xxx.jar file you want,  and *singletoncheck.sh* to same directory.

 **Usage:**
 ```